conflictpatterns/conflictpatterns/PhDA21.md

 # Supervision

 The studentship will be supervised by Professor [Thomas Chadefaux](http://www.thomaschadefaux.com).
-Students will be enrolled in the [Department of Political Science](https://www.tcd.ie/Political_Science/)  [PhD Programme](https://www.tcd.ie/Political_Science/postgraduate/phd-programme/)
+Students will be enrolled in the [Department of Political Science](https://www.tcd.ie/Political_Science/)  [PhD Programme](https://www.tcd.ie/Political_Science/postgraduate/phd-programme/)  at [Trinity College Dublin](https://www.tcd.ie).

 # Funding